Covering over 1,400 route miles and calling at over 100 stations

 The live database - 'Stations Made Easy' - also gives details of

-This database is updated as required to take account of
+database is updated as required to take account of temporary or

-service information and details of planned engineering works can
+information and details of planned engineering works can also be

-also be obtained from National Rail Enquiries, either by telephone
+obtained from National Rail Enquiries, either by telephone or

 Copies of this document are made available free of charge from

 all staffed stations which CrossCountry serve.

 You can buy your ticket our website - crosscountrytrains.co.uk -